beginning of content

 If your hives are caused by a specific trigger, such as a food or medicine, you should avoid your known triggers.

-Since most people don't know what caused their hives, it can be difficult to prevent.
+If you don't know what is causing your hives, it may be difficult to prevent.

 Resources and support